Natacha Atlas: Solo career

 The 2007 film Brick Lane features four songs with vocals by Atlas, "Adam's Lullaby", "Running Through the Night", "Love Blossoms" and "Rite of Passage".
 On 23 May 2008 Atlas released a new album, Ana Hina, which was well received by critics.

 In 2008, two of Atlas' songs, "Kidda" and "Ghanwa Bossanova", were used in Shamim Sarif's romantic comedy about two women, I Can't Think Straight.
 In 2008, she sang lead in the song "Habibe" from Peter Gabriel's long-awaited album and project, Big Blue Ball.
 On 20 September 2010 Atlas released Mounqaliba.
 Co-produced by Samy Bishai, it explored classical instrumentation, jazz and traditional Arabic styles and was inspired by the poems of Indian poet Rabindranath Tagore.
-She is also composing the music for Francoise Charpat's upcoming film.

 In May 2013, Natacha Atlas released Expressions: Live in Toulouse, an album which showcased her expressive voice using largely orchestral arrangements augmented by Middle Eastern percussion.

-Atlas has recently moved into the jazz genre with Myriad Road (2015) and Strange Days (2019).
+Atlas moved into the jazz genre with the albums Myriad Road (2015), which was produced by French Lebanese musician Ibrahim Maalouf, and Strange Days (2019).

+In 2020, she rejoined Transglobal Underground for their album Walls Have Ears and has been touring steadily with the band since 2021.

 Personal life

 In 1999, Atlas married Syrian kanun player Abdullah Chhadeh.
 The couple divorced in 2005.

 As of 2009, Atlas was in a relationship with British Egyptian violinist Samy Bishai, who produced her 2010 release Mounqaliba.
 The couple divide their time between London and France.

 Atlas has said in the past that she is "technically Muslim" and that she identifies with Sufism.
 She also stated that her father has some Sephardic Jewish ancestry.
 Atlas said more recently, "These days I prefer to say that I'm Anglo-Middle Eastern and leave the religion out of it."
 She is, however, open to other forms of spirituality because "it's important to be tolerant".

 In 2001, she was appointed by Mary Robinson as a Goodwill Ambassador for the United Nations Conference Against Racism.
 Robinson chose Atlas because "she embodies the message that there is a strength in diversity.
 That our differences – be they ethnic, racial or religious – are a source of riches to be embraced rather than feared".
-She was a Goodwill Ambassador for the United Nations Conference Against Racism.

-Atlas is a proponent of The Zeitgeist Movement.
+Atlas has been a proponent of The Zeitgeist Movement.
 She included clips from Zeitgeist: Addendum in her 2010 album Mounqaliba.